OpenTTD/OpenTTD/readme.txt

 1.0) About:
 ---- ------
-OpenTTD is a clone of Transport Tycoon Deluxe, a popular game originally written by Chris Sawyer.
+OpenTTD is a transport simulation game based upon the popular game Transport Tycoon Deluxe, written by Chris Sawyer.
 It attempts to mimic the original game as closely as possible while extending it with new features.

 OpenTTD is licensed under the GNU General Public License version 2.0.
 For more information, see the file 'COPYING'.